Tauqirahmad604/Latest-Obisidian/Kubernets(CKA)/Arcitecture.md

 19. what is reclaim policy about pv and pvc?
 20. what is storageclass and tell me types of storage classes in eks?
 21. In Amazon EKS, if you set a node group with a minimum of 1 node and a maximum of 5 nodes, but you do not install Cluster Autoscaler or Karpenter, will your nodes scale automatically when demand increases?
 Why or why not?
-22. How to migrate pods to another node if the current node goes down.
+22. How to migrate pods to another node if the current node goes down?
+23. Can the same EBS volume be attached across multiple nodes in different zones?